chigges/doctemplatex/README.md

 {Sender|Uncle Ben}
 ```

-This way, Uncle Ben can use this formatted document to make personalized messages to many young force sensitives and just switch out the key components of the message.
+This way, Uncle Ben can use this formatted document to make personalized messages to many young force sensitives and switch out the key components of the message.

-## TODO
+## Contributing

 This project is still in development.
 Here are some things I plan to add: